coolmax3002/samsung-issue/README.md

 adb shell "cd /data/local/tmp/build && ./runner"
 ```

 Once the test has finished running, the number of weak behavior that occured will be shown.
-For example :
+For example, here are the results from running the test on a Samsung S22 using the Samsung Xclipse 920 GPU :
 ```
 Starting Test...
 Test Complete, total weak behaviors: 18